Chapter 3 · System Design Fundamentals

 What is actually measured Slide 2

-Four signals sit underneath every prompt — the architecture you land on matters far less than these.
+Four things are being assessed in every question.
+The architecture you end up drawing matters far less than these.

-Can you turn a vague prompt into a concrete, bounded problem with explicit assumptions and a target scale?
+Can you take a vague question and turn it into a specific one, with clear assumptions and a target size written down?

-Do you know which building blocks exist, what each is good and bad at, and how they snap together?
+Do you know which building blocks exist, what each one is good and bad at, and how they fit together?

-Do you absorb hints, change course gracefully, and treat the interviewer as a teammate, not a judge?
+Do you pick up on hints, change direction without sulking, and treat the interviewer as a colleague rather than a judge?

 The four-step spine Slide 3

-Whether the question is a chat app, a ride-share dispatcher, or a metrics pipeline, the same loop applies.
-Run it deliberately and the interview stops feeling like improv.
-The minutes below assume a 45-minute slot.
+It doesn't matter whether the question is a chat app, a ride-hailing dispatcher, or a metrics pipeline — the same four steps work.
+Follow them on purpose and the interview stops feeling like something you're making up as you go.
+The timings below assume a 45-minute interview.

-2 Sketch the high-level design Slide 5 Boxes, arrows, the data model, and a few APIs — agree the skeleton. ~12 min.
+2 Sketch the high-level design Slide 5 Boxes, arrows, what the data looks like, a few API calls.
+Get agreement on the skeleton. ~12 min.

-3 Deep dive Slide 6 Take the interviewer's pointer; unpack one or two components a level down. ~18 min.
+3 Deep dive Slide 6 Follow wherever the interviewer points; open up one or two parts in real detail. ~18 min.

-Steps are sequential — but return to step 1 if a deep dive uncovers a missed requirement.
+Do them in order — but go back to step 1 if a deep dive turns up a requirement you missed.

 Step 1 — Understand & scope Slide 4